14 Mother's Day Campaign Ideas (and How to Approach this Holiday Thoughtfully)

 Those who have experienced loss may be sensitive to repetitive reminders about this holiday.

-As a brand owner, you can take a thoughtful approach to your Mother’s Day promotions by handing more control over to your email subscribers.
+As a brand owner, you can take a thoughtful approach to your Mother’s Day promotions by giving your subscribers more control.

 How?
 By allowing them to opt out of Mother’s Day promos without leaving your list entirely.

-For example, FERKO’S, sends this email before launching its Mother’s Day jewelry promo campaign:
+For example, FERKO’S, a jewelry brand, sends an email before launching its campaign, allowing subscribers to opt out:

 Ferko’s allows their email subscribers to opt out of the mother’s day promo campaign